silicon-sage/AlexPythonServer/readme.md

 - **Timeline-First Approach**: Prioritized chronological view as well as the data filtering as the main interface based on user needs

 ## Future Improvements
 - User session and authentication.
 Right now all users share the same token, this should be improved and the user should only be able to edit and see their own records.
-In the document it says to exclude security
+In the document it says to exclude security, so this feature was not prioritzed
 - File upload capability for actual medical documents (PDFs, images)
 - Integration with healthcare providers' systems
 - Enhanced security features for HIPAA compliance
-- Mobile application support
+- Mobile application support, the website works on mobile but the ease of use can be improved
 - Export functionality for sharing records with healthcare providers
 - Data visualization for tracking health metrics over time
+- Performance under load.
+Current implementation is using Redis which will require all information to be stored in memory, also some filtering is done in memory with O(n) speed

+## Error Handling
+The application implements basic error handling:

+1. Database Errors
+   - All Redis errors are logged
+   - Automatic reconnection attempts
+   - Errors are reported back to the client appropriately
+2. API Errors
+   - Standard error response format
+   - Error logging for debugging
+3. Input Validation
+   - Request payload validation

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)